Asthma in Children - Health Tools

 Health tools help you make wise health decisions or take action to improve your health.Decision Points focus on key medical care decisions that are important to many health problems.
 Should I take allergy shots (immunotherapy) for allergic rhinitis and allergic asthma?Actionsets are designed to help people take an active role in managing a health condition.
 Helping your child use a metered - dose

 Asthma: Educating Yourself and Your Child - Topic Overview

 Educating yourself and your family about asthma is essential for you and your child to have control of the disease.
 If you understand asthma,you will have an easier time following the different aspects of treatment,such as avoiding substances that cause symptoms (triggers) and knowing what to do during an asthma attack.
 Educate yourself or your child about: Asthma.
 Learn all that you can ...

-Drug details for Inhaled corticosteroids for long-term control of asthma.
+Drug details for Theophylline for long-term control of asthma.